AndrewShpagin/CppAsScript/README.md

 You need to install LLVM clang (it is relatively lightweight), not later than 12.0.1<br>
 https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.1 <br>

-Fow example, for Windows it is inly 186 MB:<br>
+Fow example, for Windows it is only 186 MB:<br>
 https://github.com/llvm/llvm-project/releases/download/llvmorg-12.0.1/LLVM-12.0.1-win64.exe <br>

 ## Using